Uziii-man/FitnessBot/README.md

 # FitnessBot
-A website that was created during Year 1 Sem 2 Web Technology CW about fitness

-Please note that this is a group project that has been done with 3 other members and may be subject to different copyright terms.
+A fitness website was established to promote fitness products and provide guidance.

+Tech Stack:
+  1. HTML
+  2. CSS
+  3. JS
+  4. XML